 The northern coast is made up of basalt from lava flows on the ocean floor that have been accreted onto the continent over the last several million years.
 For more information on how this works, see the Olympic Mountains page.

-Extensive work has been done by Division geologists to characterize the geology of coastal regions.
+Extensive work has been done by Survey geologists to characterize the geology of coastal regions.
 Particularly, the work of Weldon Rau has provided a comprehensive overview of the geology of Washington's outer coast.
 See the Resources section below to download his publications.